-The rates were aligned to expand the number of qualified providers & increase access to this service under the waiver amendment # DC.0307.R03.02 at \$100.00 per hour for all services in this category & has since been inflated per the approved cost of living adjustments to \$101.04 in FY17, inflated to \$103.48 in 2020.
-Future inflation increases are tied to the CPI or Skilled Nursing Facility MBI whichever is lower beginning in FY18.
+Clinical Services, Physical Therapy, Speech Therapy, and Occupational Therapy: The waiver program has adopted rates for these clinical services similar to those in use for the DC EPSDT program, which uses the same qualifications for professional personnel to deliver these services & the same method of service delivery.
+To expand the number of qualified providers & increase access to this service the rate was set at \$100.00 per hour for all services in this category and per the approved cost of living adjustments the rate was inflated to \$101.04 in FY17 and to \$103.48. in FY20.
+Future inflation increases are tied to the CPI or Skilled Nursing Facility MBI, whichever is lower.

+Family Training is currently \$62.96 hourly, inflated to \$64.52 and is compared to State Plan clinical therapies &

 Family Training is currently \$62.96 hourly, inflated to \$64.52 and is compared to State Plan clinical therapies & counseling services.
-The Peer rate for both services is calculated using the base wage of \$18.40 (BLS 2015 Social & Human Service Assistants median) + productivity factor of 1.3% + employee benefits factor of 22.62% for a total staff cost of \$28.08 Program support & administrative overhead percentage of 23% is added for a final rate of \$34.54.
+The Peer rate for both services is calculated using the base wage of \$18.40 (BLS 2015 Social & Human Service Assistants median) + productivity factor of 1.3% + employee benefits factor of 22.62% for a total staff cost of \$28.08.
+Program support & administrative overhead percentage of 23% is added for a final rate of \$34.54.
+The Family Training Professional and Parenting Support Professional services are delivered by similarly trained staff (e.g. teachers, counselors, therapists).
+As such, the Parenting Support Professional rate has been set at the same amount as the rate for Family Training.